fischuu/fischuu.github.io/presentations/RNACentral-lncRNAstatus/index.md

 * Agree on publication strategy (Which ones?
 Similarity of lncRNA!)

+* Perform a homolog analysis with existing and reported lncRNA

 --- .ninety

 ## Vision for the FAANG non-coding and structured RNA (ncRNA) database